IgniteUI/igniteui-docfx/en/components/themes/palettes.md

 }
 ```

-This will automatically calculate each primary color variant and it's contrast color, thanks to the Sass function for generating color palettes at build-time that we provide.
-If you want to see more about it, you can check out the [Palettes with Sass](./sass/palettes.md) section of the documentation.
+This will automatically alter each primary color variant.

 Apart from having a single global palette, you can also create several palettes scoped to other CSS selectors.
 For example, we can have a blue and red palette scoped to class selectors: